gipplab/preprint_generator/backend/README.md

-# Backend for Enhanced Preprint Generator
+# Backend for CiteAssist

-The Enhanced Preprint Generator Backend is written in Javascript with Express, a popular Node.js web application framework.
+CiteAssist Backend is written in Javascript with Express, a popular Node.js web application framework.
 This backend provides APIs for the frontend to access the database and generate preprints with related papers and BibTeX annotations.

 ## Prerequisites

-To use the Enhanced Preprint Generator, you must have Node version 16.13.0 or higher installed on your machine.
+To use CiteAssist, you must have Node version 16.13.0 or higher installed on your machine.

 ## Getting Started